xavierlefevre/shared-react-components-example/readme.md

 ## Key learnings!

+### **0. ⁉️ Should I develop such a project?**

+From our experience, we proved in which condition it is valuable to share components between apps: [find out with this article](https://medium.com/theodo/when-and-how-to-share-ui-components-between-apps-a44a44382de1).

 ### **1. 🧐 Use a mono-repository**

 Split your responsibilities and domains in different packages, but have them all in one place for a smoother developer experience.
 We use [Lerna](https://github.com/lerna/lerna) for managing our mono-repo.